 3. Why did You Applied For This Position?

 Why are you the best for this position?
 This is when you will disclose what you know about the company, what you have in stock for the company.

-So you must have make researches about the company very well before going for the interview, be specific about what your plans, and the exact place the company needs your service.
+So you must have made researches about the company very well before going for the interview, be specific about your plans, and the exact place the company needs your service.

 This is the question an interviewer will ask to know what area you are good at.
 Tell them those qualities that make you qualified for the job.
 Make them know the good part of you that makes you different from other staff.